aquibyatoo/shopify-training/README.md

       ignore_files:
         - config/settings_data.json
     ```
-5. Run `yarn start` to run your first Webpack build and start watching for file changes to be uploaded to Shopify.
+5. Run `npm start` to run your first Webpack build and start watching for file changes to be uploaded to Shopify.

 ## Configuration